sdiehl/wiwinwlh/tutorial.md

 monads so difficult when first learning Haskell?
 I hypothesize there are three aspects to why this is so:

-1. *There are several levels on indirection with desugaring.*
+1. *There are several levels of indirection with desugaring.*

 A lot of the Haskell we write is radically rearranged and transformed into an entirely new form under the hood.

 Most monad tutorials will not manually expand out the do-sugar.
-This leaves the beginner thinking that monads are a way of dropping into a pseudo-imperative language inside of code and further fuels that misconception that specific instances like IO fully *monads in their full generality*.
+This leaves the beginner thinking that monads are a way of dropping into a pseudo-imperative language inside of pure code and further fuels the misconception that specific instances like IO describe monads in their *full generality*.
 When in fact the IO monad is only one among many instances.

 ```haskell